hull/hull-connectors/NEW_README.md

   - `user-processor`

 - environment variables (or .env) MUST contain a `SECRET`
 - You can create new lightweight packages by looking at `packages/hull-lightweight` subfolders.
-For now, only `incoming-webhooks` exist
+For now, only `source-webhooks` exist

+## PM2 environment

+- The boot environment has been redone to use pm2. check `start-connector.sh` and `start-dev-connector.sh`
+- Lightweight connectors boot the same way in production.
+The fact that they're lightweight is entirely handled by the `type` in their manifest
+- CLUSTER mode supported: Use the `INSTANCES` env var to define how many instances to boot on the PM2 cluster

+## Webpack
+Now build things sequentially since returning an array is not optimized at all